mynodebtc/mynode/SYSTEM_NOTES.md

 - Specter authentication is off by default, but it will store and use its own password.
 - It is highly recommended to enable authentication.

+## LNDg

+- The default credentials for LNDg are "admin" / "bolt"